Annette Imhausen: Education and career

-She held a fellowship at the Dibner Institute for the History of Science and Technology (Cambridge, MA) before she was received a Junior Research Fellowship at the University of Cambridge from 2003 to 2006.
+She held a fellowship at the Dibner Institute for the History of Science and Technology (Cambridge, MA) before she received a Junior Research Fellowship at the University of Cambridge from 2003 to 2006.

 She returned to Mainz as an assistant professor from 2006 to 2008, and became a professor at Frankfurt in 2009.

 Contributions

 Imhausen is featured in the BBC TV series The Story of Maths.

 Her dissertation, Ägyptische Algorithmen.
 Eine Untersuchung zu den mittelägyptischen mathematischen Aufgabentexten, was published by Harrassowitz Verlag in 2002 (Ägyptologische Abhandlungen, vol. 65).

 She is also the author of Mathematics in Ancient Egypt: A Contextual History (Princeton University Press, 2016).